 A prepayment feature is consistent with the solely payments of principal and interest criterion if the prepayment amount substantially represents unpaid amounts of principal and interest on the principal amount outstanding, which may include reasonable compensation for early termination of the contract.
-Additionally, for a financial asset acquired at a discount or premium to its contractual par amount, a feature that permits or requires prepayment at an amount that substantially represents the contractual par amount plus accrued (but unpaid) contractual interest (which may also include reasonable compensation for early termination) is treated as consistent with this criterion if the fair value of the prepayment feature is insignificant at initial recognition. to profit or loss.

-35-4-5 Financial assets - Subsequent measurement and gains and losses Financial These assets are subsequently measured at fair value.
-Net gains and assets at losses, including any interest or dividend income, are recognised in FVTPL profit or loss.
-Financial These assets are subsequently measured at amortised cost using the assets at effective interest method.
+Additionally, for a financial asset acquired at a discount or premium to its contractual par amount, a feature that permits or requires prepayment at an amount that substantially represents the contractual par amount plus accrued (but unpaid) contractual interest (which may also include reasonable compensation for early termination) is treated as consistent with this criterion if the fair value of the prepayment feature is insignificant at initial recognition.
+33-4-5 Financial assets - Subsequent measurement and gains and losses Financial These assets are subsequently measured at fair value.
+Net gains assets at and losses, including any interest or dividend income, are FVTPL recognised in profit or loss.
+Financial These assets are subsequently measured at amortised cost using assets at the effective interest method.
 The amortised cost is reduced by amortised impairment losses.
-Interest income, foreign exchange gains and cost losses and impairment are recognised in profit or loss.
-Any gain or loss on derecognition is recognised in profit or loss.
-Debt These assets are subsequently measured at fair value.
-Interest investments income calculated using the effective interest method, foreign at FVOCI exchange gains and losses and impairment are recognised in profit or loss.
+Interest income, foreign exchange gains and amortisedimpairment losses.
+Interest income, foreign exchange gains andcostlosses and impairment are recognised in profit or loss.
+Any gainor loss on derecognition is recognised in profit or loss.

+DebtThese assets are subsequently measured at fair value.
+Interestinvestmentsincome calculated using the effective interest method, foreignat FVOCIexchange gains and losses and impairment are recognised in profitor loss.
 Other net gains and losses are recognised in OCI.
-On derecognition, gains and losses accumulated in OCI are reclassified
+On derecognition, gains and losses accumulated in OCI are reclassified to profit or loss.

 EquityThese assets are subsequently measured at fair value.
-Dividends areinvestmentsrecognised as income in profit or loss unless the dividend clearlyat FVOCIrepresents a recovery of part of the cost of the investment.
-Other net gains and losses are recognised in OCI and are never reclassified to profit or loss.
+Dividendsinvestmentsare recognised as income in profit or loss unless the dividendat FVOCIclearly represents a recovery of part of the cost of the investment.Other net gains and losses are recognised in OCI and are never reclassified to profit or loss.

-35-4-6 Financial liabilities - Classification, subsequent measurement and gains and losses
+33-4-6 Financial liabilities - Classification, subsequent measurement and gains and losses